AngShengJun/dsicapstone/p03_dataclean_eda/readme.md

 ---

-## Findings

-**Data cleaning**
+## **Data cleaning**

-The GTD us encoded using ISO-8859-1 format.
+The GTD is encoded using ISO-8859-1 format.
 It consists of terrorist incidences dated 1970 to 2017.
 There are 181,691 observations and 135 features.

 Treatment on missing values: